What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Here’s how they differ:

-• Affiliate marketing means that you’re revenue sharing with another company.
-When you sell your own product, more of the profits are yours to keep.
+• Affiliate marketing involves revenue sharing with another company.
+When you sell your product, you keep more of the profits.

-Because affiliate marketing is so quick and easy to get started with, and because it’s effective even for bloggers and influencers with a small audience, it’s the monetization method I recommend most.
+Affiliate marketing is the monetization method I recommend most because it’s so quick and easy to start with and because it’s effective even for bloggers and influencers with a small audience.

 Ryan Robinson Affiliate Blogger (Headshot)